pravega/video-samples/README.md

 Next, run a streaming Flink job that reads all video streams and combines them into a single video stream where each image is composed of the input images in a square grid.
-Run the Flink app with the following parameters:
+Run the Flink `MultiVideoGridJob` with the following parameters:
 ```
---jobClass
-io.pravega.example.videoprocessor.MultiVideoGridJob
 --controller
 tcp://127.0.0.1:9090
 --parallelism